AustinAres2007/DeveloperJoe/dependencies/admin-tutorial.md

 ## How to lock AI Models

-You may use the `/lock` command to lock a GPT Model.
-It requires two arguments— The model of GPT you want to lock, and the role you permit to use the locked model.
+You may use the `/lock` command to lock a AI Model.
+It requires two arguments— The model of AI you want to lock, and the role you permit to use the locked model.
 For example:

 `/lock GPT-4 @VIP`